Credential Verification: Verify Page, Social Sharing & Embedding

 Getting the Advanced Code

-2. Click Advanced: CSS Variables at the bottom of the embed section
+2. Click Advanced: CSS Variables at the bottom of the Embed section

 3. Click Copy All